edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 ## 📊 Results

+### 🌍 **Global Highlights**
+- Most respondents are from **Europe** and **North America**.

+The comparison between languages developers use today and those they want to learn next reveals clear market trends:
+- Java and C remain critical for legacy systems but show signs of decline in future interest, while Go and Rust stand out as emerging, high-value skills that could define the next wave of developer demand.

+### 🇺🇸 **U.S.-Specific Insights**

 <p align="center">
   <img src="https://github.com/edgalbinski/Compensation-Analysis-For-American-Developers/blob/main/Images/compensation_by_experience.png?raw=true" width="45%">
   <img src="https://github.com/edgalbinski/Compensation-Analysis-For-American-Developers/blob/main/Images/compensation_by_remotework.png?raw=true" width="45%">
   <br>
-  <em>Figure 1: Average Yearly Compensation by Years of Experience (left) and by Remote Work Status (right) — USA, Full-Time Employed</em>
+  <em>Figure 1: Average Yearly Compensation by Years of Experience (left) and by Remote Work Status (right) for Full-Time Employed Developers in the U.S.A</em>
 </p>

 <p align="center">
   <img src="https://github.com/edgalbinski/Compensation-Analysis-For-American-Developers/blob/main/Images/compensation_by_lang%26dbs.png?raw=true" width="65%">
   <br>
-  <em>Figure 2: Average Yearly Compensation by Programming Languages and Databases — USA, Full-Time Employed</em>
+  <em>Figure 2: Average Yearly Compensation by Programming Languages and Databases for Full-Time Employed Developers in the U.S.A</em>
 </p>

-### 🌍 **Global Highlights**
-- Most respondents are from **Europe** and **North America**.

-### The comparison between languages developers use today and those they want to learn next reveals clear market trends:
-- Java and C remain critical for legacy systems but show signs of decline in future interest, while Go and Rust stand out as emerging, high-value skills that could define the next wave of developer demand.

-### 🇺🇸 **U.S.-Specific Insights**
 - **Education:** Master’s degree holders earn the **highest average salary (~$143K)**.
 But that is **only $10k more per year** in average than developers with a Bachelor's or Professional Degree.
 - **Remote Work:** Remote professionals earn **≈ $30K more** per year than in-person workers.
 - **Experience:** Salaries rise steeply during the **first 10 years**, then stabilize around **$150K**.
 Work experience has very strong correlation to compensation for the first 10 years of a developer's career.
-- **Technologies:** Bash/Shell, Python, and Redis users report above-average pay.
+- **Technologies:** Developers using Bash/Shell and Redis report above-average pay.
+In contrast, whether a developer uses Python, JavaScript, SQL, or HTML does not appear to have a significant impact on compensation.
 - **Job Satisfaction:** Weak correlation with pay — satisfaction depends on more than money.

 ---